engineblock/engineblock/docs/metrics.md

 ~~~
 --log-histograms '.*ABC:hdr1.log' --log-histograms '.*BC:hdr2.log'
 ~~~
 will cause anything that matches '.*ABC' to be logged in hdr1.log only, even though it would normally be matched by the second option.
-The reason for this requirement is that marking histogram intervals at arbitrary intervals can become expensive, so each logger config actually has a shadow copy of a histogram that it uses for its own scheduling.
-This method allows us to have a combination of accuracy as well as flexibility for logging, scripting, and downstream reporting.

 If you want to specify the recording interval, use this form:
 ~~~